kojq/gal/README.md

 ## Warnings

+- Read output because packages may not install due to upstream issues
 - For Arch Linux, install drivers before running
-- For other distributions, remove NVIDIA drivers if the hardware will not be present
+- For other distributions, remove drivers for hardware that will not be present on the system
-- Read output because packages may not install properly due to issues such as that from upstream

 ## Features